 Patient safety is, or should be, a top priority in every health care facility in New York and the rest of the country.
-Safety can be at risk many different ways, as we pointed out in this blog earlier this year.
+Safety can be at risk many different ways.
 One major threat that deserves particular attention is that posed by cyber attackers going after network-linked equipment and medical data.

 To show just how significant this issue is, consider results of a recent survey by the American Medical Association.
 The AMA reports 83 percent of 1,300 doctor respondents said their practices have been targets of cyber attacks that threatened electronic data.
 The danger, of course, is that electronic health records could be altered.
 If that happens and the record is then shared, information that should aid treatment could be a potential hazard.